rootslab/hazz/Readme.md

 ### Constructor

-> Specify how many bytes to parse from every
+> Specify how many bytes to parse, from every
-> input key to hash with pseudo-random data
+> input key, to hash with pseudo-random data

 ```javascript
 Hazz( Number max_input_length )